lincbrain/linc-docs/docs/upload.md

 ### For a new dataset
 You can find the command that you need to run to download a specific dataset by navigating to the dataset landing page on lincbrain.org, clicking on the `DOWNLOAD` drop-down menu that you'll see at the top right corner of that page, and copying the `dandi download ...` command that you see when you click on that menu.

 On your local machine, create a directory that you will use as a staging area for uploading data.
-Then cd into this directory, and run the download command that you copied above.
+Then change into this directory, and run the download command that you copied above.
 For example:
 ```
 cd /path/to/my/staging/area
 dandi download https://lincbrain.org/dandiset/101010/draft